pennhanlee/tp/docs/UserGuide.md

 :star: **Important Detailss:**

    * `NAME` is limited to 1 to 120 characters.
-   * `GENRE` and `TAG` only accepts Alphabets and Numbers (Special symbols like ! ? * are not supported)
+   * `GENRE` and `TAG` only accepts Alphabets and Numbers (Special symbols like ! ? * are not supported).
-   * You can add up to 10 tags
+   * You can add up to 10 tags.
-   * Adding tags and/or bookmarks is optional
+   * Adding tags and/or bookmarks is optional.
 </div>

 Example Command | Result